darrelltzj/photodrop/README.md

 # Photodrop
 _**Collect the Good Times**_

 [**Photodrop**](https://photodrop.herokuapp.com/) is a live photo feed web application where users can post photos and messages to a live presentation.
 It is developed with [React](https://facebook.github.io/react/) (front-end) and [Firebase](https://firebase.google.com/) (back-end).
-It was originally planned for as a continuation from [**theRyanJoleneProject**](https://github.com/darrelltzj/theRyanJoleneProject) so that wedding guests can share their well-wishes and moments on screen, but it can be used for other events and situations as well. [**Photodrop**](https://photodrop.herokuapp.com/) is currently a work in progress with details for improvement below.
+It was originally planned for as a continuation from [**theRyanJoleneProject**](https://github.com/darrelltzj/theRyanJoleneProject) so that wedding guests can share their well-wishes and moments on screen, but it can be used for other events and situations as well.

+[**Photodrop**](https://photodrop.herokuapp.com/) is currently a work in progress with points for improvement below.

 ## Targeted features
 :white_check_mark: Users can create and / or participate in albums.